mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *work harder on yourself than you do on your job.*
+> *the only limit to your impact is your level-of-imagination and your level-of-commitment.*

 </div>
 <!-- quote-end -->